eugenetangkj/tp/docs/UserGuide.md

 | List Panel      | Displays a list of internship entries.                                                       |
 | View Panel      | Displays either the welcome message or detailed information of a specified internship entry. |
 | Location Bar    | States where your InternBuddy data file is located on your computer.                         |

+<p style="text-align: center;">Figure 3: Explanation of the different parts of InternBuddy's GUI</p>

 <div markdown="span" class="alert alert-success">